Why choose Herts?

-- The course is also offered as a part-time option to suit students who may already be in employment and wish to broaden their knowledge of medical microbiology with support from their employer.
+- The course is also offered as a part-time option if you are already in employment and wish to broaden your knowledge of medical microbiology with support from your employer.

 What will I study?

-The MSc Medical Microbiology aims to provide students with the opportunity to develop their knowledge and understanding of the molecular pathogenesis of clinically significant microorganisms by studying selected pathogens and how disease is spread, diagnosed, treated, and prevented.
-The programme comprises a series of taught modules covering topics such as: cell biology and immunology, genetics and protein biology, antimicrobial resistance, diagnostic techniques, emerging viruses and fungi, research design and analysis, microbiome studies, biotechnology, and a specialist research project aligned with the students’ research interests.
-A problem-based learning approach is used to develop advanced critical analysis and group working skills in students’ on the programme.
+The course includes a series of taught modules covering topics such as cell biology and immunology, genetics and protein biology, antimicrobial resistance, diagnostic techniques, emerging viruses and fungi, research design and analysis, microbiome studies, biotechnology.
+There’s also a specialist research project where you can focus on a research topic that interests you.
+You’ll benefit from our problem-based teaching approach and develop advanced critical analysis and group working skills.

-You will undertake a practical project as part of your MSc enabling you to use our excellent facilities and to gain experience working alongside researchers in our Biosciences Research Group.
+You’ll undertake a practical project as part of your MSc enabling you to use our expert facilities.
+You’ll work alongside researchers in our Biosciences Research Group and gain vital experience.
 Current research projects include studies in the following broad areas:

 - Novel antimicrobial agent development